 Stop at Julia Pfeiffer Burns State Park

-Julia Pfeiffer Burns State Park is home to the famous McWay Falls and a number of scenic trails.
+Julia Pfeiffer Burns State Park is home to the famous McWay Falls (one of the most beautiful waterfalls in California!) and a number of scenic trails.
 While you can view McWay Falls from the highway, it is worth doing the short trail to the overlooks for unobstructed views of the 80-foot ribbon of water tumbling onto the beach at low tide and into the ocean when the tide is in.